laravel-enso/DataTable/README.md

 - visual aides, directly from the interface, such as displaying a table as compact and adding alternate row coloring
 - custom rendering of data in columns
 - automatic display of show/edit/delete buttons based on available permissions
-- excel exporting of the table data, using current search filtering
+- excel exporting of the table data, using current search filtering, up to a configurable limit
+- permits overriding of the appends attribute for the main query model
 - inline editing of values<sup>1</sup> <sup>2</sup>
 and more